kadena-community/kadena.js/packages/apps/docs/README.md

 ## Adding issues

-If there are any issues with the docs or you suggestions for improvements, submit an [issue](https://github.com/kadena-community/kadena.js/issues).
+If you find issues with the documentation content or format or have suggestions for improvement, submit an [issue](https://github.com/kadena-community/kadena.js/issues).

 ## Cli